 Winter Outer Layer

 This is your first defense against the cold and can take many forms depending on just how cold it is.
 If it’s not extremely cold – maybe you just need something that breaks the wind or a lighter-weight puffy jacket.
 However – if you are talking about Fairbanks in the winter or Antarctica – you’ll want a parka.
 Parkas are heavy jackets that provide extreme warmth and wind protection.
-Plus parkas normally also have a pretty substantial hood.
+Plus, parkas normally also have a pretty substantial hood.

 All hoods are not the same – that fur-lined hood isn’t for fashion – it has an important purpose!
-I actually like the hoods with fur as they keep your face so much warmer.
+I actually like the hoods with fur, as they keep your face so much warmer.
 Hoods with fur decrease the amount of heat lost, thus keeping your face and you warmer.
-Plus – when wearing a fur hood each time you exhale, the moisture in your breath forms ice on the fur.
-And since ice is a better conductor of heat than air, your fur trim, far from keeping you warm, becomes a very efficient conductor of heat away from your face.
+Plus – when wearing a fur hood, each time you exhale, the moisture in your breath forms ice on the fur.
+And since ice is a better conductor of heat than air, your fur trim, which is far from keeping you warm, becomes a very efficient conductor of heat away from your face.
 I can totally geek out about this stuff… and if you’d like to learn more – then why not learn from the experts – the Inuit?
 Learn why they have been using fur trim for years!

 The North FaceWomen's Jump Down Parka provides winter protection from the top of your head to your knees.
 This cold-weather coat features waterproof DryVent fabric and 550-fill down insulation.
 Not once was I cold in Alaska in this parka!